Summary

 No eco rating

-The Mini Clubman has a poor reliability score, according to extended warranty data provided to us by our commercial partner, MotorEasy.
+The Mini Clubman has a reliability score that’s slightly higher average, according to extended warranty data provided to us by our commercial partner, MotorEasy.
 This applies to both the current-generation Clubman and the previous model, and is certainly worth bearing in mind if you are looking at buying a used Clubman.

 Unfortunately, the most common problem area is also the most expensive – the engine, with an average repair bill of more than £1,000.
 If you’re buying (or have already bought) a Mini Clubman, you should probably consider an extended warranty to cover you once the factory new car warranty runs out.